Conchita Wurst gets her burlesque on at Paris Crazy Horse

 The cabaret founded in 1951 is renowned for its sexy shows and guest stars including burlesque star Dita Von Teese and TV star Pamela Anderson.

-Each year, the club goes through 2,500 pairs of stockings, 500 liters of body makeup, and 300 red lipsticks, according to the management.
-The 255-seat theater is equipped with plush red velvet booths, each with its own illuminated champagne bucket.
+Each year, the club goes through 2,500 pairs of stockings, 500 litres of body makeup, and 300 red lipsticks, according to the management.
+The 255-seat theatre is equipped with plush red velvet booths, each with its own illuminated champagne bucket.

 "I love being a woman on stage, and I'm not a biological woman, so this is something special in the first place, that I'm the first 'special lady' in this show," said Wurst.